ymanshur/portfolio/2023_privy_dcc.md

 ### Capabilities Demonstrated

-- Quickly <b>adapted to a legacy codebase</b> written in Ruby, a new programming language at the time.
+- Quickly adapted to a <b>legacy codebase</b> written in Ruby, a new programming language at the time.
 - Proactively aligned all new features and improvements with the existing code patterns and architecture.
-- Proficient in building <b>RESTful APIs using Ruby on Rails</b> and Grape API (micro-framework).
+- Proficient in building RESTful APIs using <b>Ruby on Rails</b> and <b>Grape API</b> (micro-framework).
 - Experienced in <b>integrating third-party services</b> (e.g., e-materai and digital signatures with Privy).
-- Strong understanding of enterprise <b>user management and multi-level permission systems.</b>
+- Strong understanding of enterprise <b>user management</b> and multi-level permission systems.
-- <b>Familiar with CI/CD pipelines</b> and container orchestration using Jenkins and Docker.
+- Familiar with <b>CI/CD pipelines</b> and container orchestration using Jenkins and Docker.

 ### Documentation